tiagodeliberali/rustdb/README.md

 {&quot;email&quot;:&quot;lucas@test.com&quot;,&quot;id&quot;:&quot;1237&quot;,&quot;name&quot;:&quot;Lucas&quot;}<span style="background-color:#A1B0B8"><font color="#263238"><b>%</b></font></span>  </pre>

 When you start the server, it creates a separate thread to compress log.
 It will garantee that database files will occupy the lowest possible number of log files that represents all data.
 This process runs each 5 seconds and will create and delete log files from storage folder.

+# Understand db's structure

+RustDB is a simple key/value storage with single collection and persisted data.
+The keys are kept in memory in a hash map.
+The value is stored in log files splited into data segments.
+Each time you request a key/value, it gets the file position from the hash map and load the value to return it.

+The log file contains, for each register:
+ - Checksum
+ - key lenght
+ - value length
+ - key data
+ - value data

+By this way, we can garantee that the database will not delivery corrputed data.
+The data segments are filled in a append only way, allwing very fast inserts.
+When you update an registry, it creates a new entry in the end of the log file and the hash map value index is updated in memory.

+Due to the nature of writes, log files grows fast with lots of old versions of each key.
+We break each file in 3MB chuncks in a struct called DataSegment.
+Besides of the record strucuture, each data segment log file contains its name in the first 8 bytes and a reference to the next segment in the following 8 bytes.

+The storage directory contains a file called `initial_segment` that contains 8 bytes poiting to the first data segment.
+The name is a u64 value and is parsed into a {:016x} hex value to express the file names.

+To deal with the always growing log files, we have a struct called `LogCompressor` that takes a list of segments and recreates a db without duplications.
+By this way, we can remove the old segments and change reference on `initial_segment` file.
+In thre rest_api implementation, we run this compression funciton each 5 seconds.

 ## Tests
 RustDB has just few acceptance tests covering DataSegments, LogCompression and basic database opreations.
 All tests are executed using I/O, creating and deleting storage folders.